thma/generic-persistence/README.md

 You'll find a more complete example in the [servant-gp repo](https://github.com/thma/servant-gp/blob/main/src/ServerUtils.hs#L45).
 There I have set up a sample REST service based on Servant that uses *Generic-Persistence* and a connection pool to manage the database connections.

-## Roadmap

-- [ ] support RETURNING statement for insert
-- [x] entitiesFromRows in GP api also
-- [ ] support for auto-incrementing primary keys
-- [x] provide a simple quasi-qoter for defining sql queries
-- [x] expose some HDBC functions in the GP API